Can I take part in the Big Latch On?

 What do I need to do on the day?

-Can I come to more than one Big Latch On?
+Can I attend more than one Big Latch On event?

 Can I bring family/friends with me?

-Yes.
-Support of family, whānau and friends is important for breastfeeding, and we encourage you to bring as many supporters with you as you like.
+Yes!
+Support of family, whānau and friends is important for breastfeeding, infant feeding, and indeed parenting in general!
+We encourage you to bring as many supporters with you as you like.

-The selfie initiative was created in 2014 to give breastfeeding women and parents who could not attend a Big Latch On event in person the chance to participate online and encourage them to connect with other breastfeeding mums and parents via social media sites such as Facebook.
+The “brelfie” selfie initiative was created in 2014 to give breastfeeding women and parents who could not attend a Big Latch On event in person the chance to participate online and encourage them to connect with other mums and parents via social media sites such as Facebook.
+In 2023 we’re inviting all people who are feeding their children to take part in the Brelfie campaign.

 Can I take part in the Big Latch On in person and online?